ppgcourseUB/ppgcourse2024_week1/Maximum_Likelihood.JESUS_LOZANO/Readme.md

 `iqtree -t PREVIOUS_TREE -s 50_genes.fa -m MODEL --scfl 100 --prefix site_concordance -nt 8`

-You can check sCF values in the labels at the nodes of the tree
+You can see the sCF values from the **`site_concordance.cf.tree`** file into a phylogenetic tree using FigTree.
+These values are shown together with the ultrafastboostrap in the labels at the nodes of the tree.

 >- **Do bootstrap values and sCF agree?
 Why?**